hungdaqq/Smarthome-IoT/README.md

 - ESP8266 Micro Controller for WiFi communication.
 - Relays, transistors, or any other electronics components needed to control the devices in your home.
 - A breadboard and jumpers for connecting the components.
-- Devices you want to control (lights, temperature sensors, etc.)
+- Devices you want to control (lights, temperature sensors, etc.).
-### Software
+#### Software
-Raspbian or any other supported Linux distribution installed on your Raspberry Pi Python 3 and pip installed on your Raspberry Pi
+- Raspbian or any other supported Linux distribution installed on your Raspberry Pi.
-Basic understanding of electronics and how to connect components to the Raspberry Pi Basic understanding of programming in Python Additional Requirements
+- Basic understanding of programming in Python, C/C++.
+#### Additional Requirements
-A router with an internet connection to connect your Raspberry Pi to the internet An internet browser to access the user interface of the smart home system
+- A router to create a wireless local area network, with an internet connection to connect your Raspberry Pi to the internet.
+- An internet browser, Mobile applications to access the user interface of the smart home system.

 ### Installation